egberts/easy-admin/README.md

 * No more guessing nor remembering settings of many unintelligible keywords.
 * often better than (or at a least equal to) CISecurity

-Read and answer the questions; then be up and running.
+Execute script, read and answer the questions; then be up and running.

+Some features are:

+* Minimum Debian packages
+* SCAP/OSCAP settings, default or better
+* custom hardened kernel building
+* easier systemctl usage
+* autoconfigurator for:
+** DHCP
+** Chrony NTP server/client
+** DNS, ISC Bind9: authoritative, bastion/split-horizon, resolver